 - Water containers with lid for hauling water (if not supplied by troop)

 - Cooking gear and food (if not supplied by troop)

 - First-aid kit (one per pack is acceptable)

 - Den menu and duty roster

-- Optional items: extra table (each den will be supplied one picnic table), marshmallows and sticks, raised firebox and wood (if you want a fire), 5-gallon buckets and shovel (to remove all ashes & unused wood), Scout Handbook, canopy
+- Optional items (if not supplied by troop): table, marshmallows and sticks, raised firebox and wood (if you want a fire), 5-gallon buckets and shovel (to remove all ashes and unused wood), canopy